 - New Instance of Size

-- given its size in the environment, create a vector (collection-like) instance.
+- given its size in the environment, create a vector (collection-like) instance of the data type.

 - Ask for Size

-- will ask the user for the size of an instance to create.
+- will ask the user for the size of an instance of the data type to create.

 - Request from User

 - opens a dialog to ask for the variable's value, when the project is loaded.
-You can define the dialog box's question title in the comment.
+You can define the dialog box's question title in the comment (see below).

 - Request from User when first used

 - opens a dialog to ask for the variable's value, when the variable's value is needed for the very first time during the session.
 If the value is never needed (because the block(s) which need this value are not executed), no question dialog will be shown during execution.
-You can define the dialog box's question title in the comment.
+You can define the dialog box's question title in the comment (see below).

 - Secret from User